 How to Write an SEO Optimised Blog Post

 The most successful search engine optimisation strategy has to be a balance of writing for the search engine and the people – your target audience.
 At least, that is what you need to do if you want to build your blog audience and keep a consistent flow of traffic to your website.
+Using the right SEO tools can really improve your optimisation efforts by helping with keyword research, tracking rankings, and analysing your blog’s performance.

 Write for People, Not Search Engines